Fjaviervera/MS-challenge-2016/README.md

 # MS-challenge-2016

-This project is based in Python 2.7 and Matlab Compiler runtime to use SPM toolbox.
+This project is based on Python 2.7 and Matlab Compiler Runtime to use SPM toolbox.

-To use this software you need the followings phyton package.
+To use this software you need the followings python package.

 MedPy
 NumPy